Kojagori

-The show revolves around Shouronil Mitta (Raja Goswami Om) and Phuljhuri (Aparajita Ghosh Das) who are diametrically different from each other.
+The show revolves around Shouronil Mitta (Raja Goswami) and Phuljhuri (Aparajita Ghosh Das) who are diametrically different from each other.
+The success of this show inspired Magic Moments Motion Pictures to produce a show bearing a similar plotline for Zee Bangla's rival channel Star Jalsha, Khorkuto.

 Plot summary

 While Phuljhuri (Aparajita Ghosh Das) is a city-bred, pampered young girl who lives life on her own terms, Saheb (Raja Goswami Om) is a well-read, upright yet grounded youth, who believes in simple living, with high ideals.
 But fate brings the two people together in wedlock.